Christopher Cross

-Christopher Cross (born Christopher Charles Geppert; May 3, 1951) is an American singer-songwriter and guitarist.
+Christopher Charles Geppert (born May 3, 1951), known professionally as Christopher Cross, is an American singer, songwriter, and guitarist.

 He won five Grammy Awards for his eponymous debut album released in 1979.
-The singles "Sailing" (1980), and "Arthur's Theme (Best That You Can Do)" (from the 1981 film Arthur) peaked at number one on the U.S. Billboard Hot 100.
-"Sailing" earned three Grammys in 1980, while "Arthur's Theme" won in 1982 the Oscar for Best Original Song (with co-writers Burt Bacharach, Carole Bayer Sager, and Peter Allen).
+The singles "Sailing" (1980), and "Arthur's Theme (Best That You Can Do)", from the 1981 film Arthur, peaked at number one on the U.S. Billboard Hot 100.

-Personal life
+"Sailing" earned three Grammys in 1980.
+"Arthur's Theme" won in 1982 the Oscar for Best Original Song, with co-writers Burt Bacharach, Carole Bayer Sager, and Peter Allen.

-A self-described "army brat", Cross is the son of a U.S. Army pediatrician stationed at Walter Reed Army Hospital in Washington, D.C., in the mid-1950s, acting as physician for President Dwight Eisenhower's grandchildren.
-He attended Alamo Heights High School in San Antonio and graduated in 1969.
-He was involved in football and track and field.
+Early life

-Cross was married to Roseanne Harrison from 1973 until their divorce in 1982.
-His 1988 marriage to Jan Bunch ended in a 2007 divorce.
-He has two children, Madison and Rain.
+Christopher Charles Geppert was born on May 3, 1951 in San Antonio, Texas.
+A self-described "army brat", Cross is the son of a U.S. Army pediatrician who was stationed at Walter Reed Army Hospital in Washington, D.C., in the mid-1950s and acted as a physician for President Dwight Eisenhower's grandchildren.
+He attended Alamo Heights High School in San Antonio, graduating in 1969.
+He played football and participated in track and field.
+Cross was raised Catholic.